DIY Seashell Candles (With Beeswax)

 Honestly, my husband teases me and says that we get worse gas mileage headed back up to the mountains because of the weight of my latest shell collection.

 No matter, I love them.
 Now, once we get our seashells home – what can we do with them?
 There are various crafts you can enjoy using seashells.
-One of my favorites is making little beeswax tealights.

 If you are not lucky enough to have a shell collection on hand, no worries.
 You can purchase sea shells to use in your candle making crafts.
 Of course if you want larger candles, conventional beeswax candle molds are another good choice.

-Choosing the Best Shell Types for Beeswax Tealights
+Choosing the Best Shells

 If you are a shell collecting nut, like me, your collection probably has some of every size and shape.
 The weirder-the better.